JoshuaCarroll1/Corks-Very-Own/README.md

 - Google maps view #1
     - Under every section I would like a google maps view of where exactly to find it.
 - Contact page #2
-    - Wanted to add a usable interactive contatc page and add to the navigation.
+    - Wanted to add a usable interactive contact page and add to the navigation.
 - More sections on each page #3
     - Would like to continously add more restaurants and other sections to make it more inclusive to people in Urban areas.